Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Author Contributions

 \section{Author Contributions}

 S.E. and D.P.P. conceived and designed the experiment.
 R.P. and R.T. grew the tantalum films and performed the oxidations, X-ray reflectometry, atomic force microscopy, scanning electron microscopy, and magnetometry measurements.
-S.B. collected some X-ray reflectometry data and provided advice on extracting accurate oxide-layer thicknesses.
+S.B. collected some x-ray reflectometry data and provided advice on extracting accurate oxide-layer thicknesses.
 TEM specimens (lamellae) were prepared using the FIB lift‑out in cross‑section by A.B.
 P. K. performed the STEM‑EDX measurements and carried out the data interpretation of these samples.
+J.L. conducted cross-sectional SEM imaging, optical microscopy, and magnetometry.
 R.P. performed data analysis.
 P.V.S. determined the oxygenation pathways and oxidation mechanisms of the Ta films.
 S.E., R.P., R.T., and P.V.S. wrote the manuscript.
 All authors commented on the manuscript.